Edwin James (scientist): Expedition to the Rocky Mountains

 In his 1920 100 year anniversary commemoration, Osterhout noted: "In general the native plants still grow and blossom as they did when Dr. James saw them in 1820; but a great change has been wrought in the country.
 Fruitful farms have replaced much of what seemed to be sterile soil, and towns and cities and a busy industry have come to their silent and uninhabited plains and hills."

 After completing the expedition, most members went, by various routes, back to the East Coast.
 Most (especially James) suffered from malaria, which delayed returning.
 James did not get to Philadelphia, the meeting place, until the autumn of 1821.
 James was assigned the primary responsibility (with collaboration by Long and Say) of writing the Account 's narrative, to append the collected data, and to prepare the results for publication, a job completed near the end of 1822.
 The James Peak Wilderness and its summit in Colorado were named for James.

 Army surgeon

 Subsequently James was appointed US Army surgeon to serve at various frontier outposts including the Great Lakes region; he served from 1823 to 1833.

 Native American subagent and linguist

-While with the Army he interacted with Native Americans, most notably the Ojibwe with whose language he became familiar.
-A Euro-American, John Tanner, captured by the Ojibwe when a child and raised among them, worked closely with James in the production of the New Testament in the Ojibwe language, and in the telling of Tanner's life story.
-He also observed the use of Broken Oghibbeway there, and gave the pidgin its name.
+While, with the Army he interacted with Native Americans, most notably the Ojibwe with whose language he became familiar.
+A Euro-American, John Tanner, captured by the Ojibwe as a child and raised among them, worked closely with James in the production of the New Testament in the Ojibwe language and in the telling of Tanner's life story.
+He also observed the use of Broken Oghibbeway and gave the pidgin its name.

 Edwin was an Indian subagent to the Potawatomi in Bellevue, Nebraska, where he created grade-school spellers for the children’s education.